-The student should consult the relevant performance faculty for specific information on the scheduling of exams, the constitution of the hearing committee, and grading procedures.
+The student should consult the relevant performance faculty for specific information on the scheduling of examinations, the constitution of the hearing committee, and grading procedures.
 Examinations by a committee composed of the student's teacher and two other members usually are held as follows:

-BM majors in performance: end of fall semester for all performance areas except string and woodwind majors, who have examinations at the end of the spring semester.
+BM majors in performance: freshman jury at the end of fall semester of the first year for all performance areas except piano, string, and woodwind majors, who have their juries at the end of the spring semester of the first year.
 The upper-division examination and junior and senior recital hearings constitute examinations for second, third, and fourth years.

-BME concentrations, BS concentrations, and BM composition and jazz studies majors: end of spring semester.
+BME concentrations, BS concentrations, and BM composition and jazz studies majors: freshman jury at the end of spring semester of the first year.
 The upper-division examination and the senior recital constitute examinations for the second and fourth years.